svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 3. Data Publication

 For a certain duration of the platform alpha release, certified analysts receive the result from data reviewers and which one has been accepted as a consensus.
 However, once the data is validated with 75% consensus, it should be pushed into the system automatically.
+At this time there is a mechanism to publish the state of this information to the blockchain and assure transparency for decentralized actors.

 After analyzing the results, The analyst or the system publishes the data to the platform.
 The researcher who submitted the approved data gets the largest share of SVN rewards while the others who submitted the answer while ‘’validating’’ gets a lesser reward depending on the speed of their submission.
 (After a fixed number it should be very low.)